For Teachers

 Explore our website and view the Tours and Activities page for our current program offerings.
 The programs can easily be adapted to a number of age groups and courses.
 Please feel free to use the History pages from our website and the pre-visit and post-visit activities offered at our Lessons and Programs page.

-To schedule your field trip please call our Education Specialist, Kayla Seay, at (828) 253-8304 or email him at Kayla.Seay@ncdcr.gov.
+To schedule your field trip please call our Education Specialist, Bonnie Showfety, at (828) 253-8304 or email her at bonnie.showfety@dncr.nc.gov.

 Post-Visit Survey